Vitalis Outsourcing Master Service Agreement

 1.1.
 Scope of Services: Service Provider agrees to provide virtual executive assistant services ("Services") as further described in the Talent Outline Plan ("TOP") to be provided after the Client’s confirmation of the selected service package and the specific services required.

 1.2.
-Service Plan: The Client agrees to the 40-hour per week service plan, billed at $1,670 per month.
-Services will include tasks such as inbox and calendar management, travel arrangements, research, client support, social media and marketing, lead sourcing, and other administrative tasks as required.
+Service Plan: The Client agrees to the selected service plan of 40 hours per week, billed at $1,795 per month, unless otherwise agreed in writing.
+Services may include inbox and calendar management, travel arrangements, research, client support, social media and marketing, lead sourcing, CRM updates, follow-up support, and other administrative tasks as required.

 1.3.
 Confirmation and TOP: Upon selection of the service package and confirmation of specific services, the Service Provider shall prepare and deliver to the Client a Talent Outline Plan (TOP).
 The TOP will specify the detailed nature of the Services to be provided, the assigned talent(s), and any additional terms agreed upon regarding the performance of the Services.
 The TOP will be incorporated by reference into this Agreement.